Skyflexx/Skyflexx/README.md

 🔭 I’m currently studying at ELAN-FORMATION.

-🌱 I’m currently learning HTML, CSS, JavaScript and PHP.
+🌱 I’m currently learning :

+  Front : HTML, CSS, JavaScript and Bootstrap

-🌱 Within a few months I will have seen the following languages / tools / librairies : SQL/MySQL, Bootstrap and Symfony
+  Back : PHP, SQL/MySQL

+🌱 Next, we'll take a look at the Symfony framework

 🌱 This file will be updated as the training progresses.